hasanmoudud/geocompr/main.md

 of flexibility and power waiting for you with the command line.
 Many times you can do something on the command line in a fraction of the time you can do it with a GUI.

-Gary Sherman is well-qualified to comment on this matter as the creator of QGIS, the world's premier open source GUI-based GIS!

 The 'CLI vs GUI' debate is often adversarial and polarized but it does not have to be: both options are great if well chosen in accordance with your needs and tasks.
 The advantages of a good CLI such as that provided by R are numerous.